 Palma has everything that anybody expects from a high flying commercial city.

-As the city is well connected by air and sea with the rest of the world, it is the favourite meeting point for people coming from all over the world.
+As the city is well connected by air and sea with the rest of the world, it is the favourite meeting point for people from all over the world.
 Palma port receives large vessels from Spain and trades with many European countries, mainly with Germany, UK, France, Italy and Portugal.
 The Palma de Mallorca airport, Son Sant Joan, deals with a huge range of international flights and it is located on the outskirts of Palma.
 This airport is just as busy as some of the major city airports in mainland Spain and plays a major role in the Balearic tourism industry.

 Palma is Spain's premier tourism destination.
 Since the 1950s, it has attracted many visitors and contributed to a huge change in traditions, sociolinguistic map, urbanization and acquisitive power.